-With the resumption of dine-in in Singapore, perhaps you are looking out for a brand-new and promising cafes to head to.
+Perhaps you are looking out for brand-new and promising cafes to head to.

 And the Melbourne-inspired Little Rogue Coffee looks set to be the next bright star in this area.